subtlepseudonym/colloid/README.md

 ### Colloid Server Sandbox ###

-This repo is for a motley collection of golang and nodejs code.
+This repo is for a motley collection of web code.

 #### Requirements ####